-Localized trip generation of the proposed project was calculated using a trip-based analysis and information in the 2002 Transportation Impacts Analysis Guidelines for Environmental Review (SF Guidelines) developed by the San Francisco Planning Department.14 The proposed project would generate an estimated 163 person trips (inbound and outbound) on a weekday daily basis, consisting of 58 person trips by auto, 59 transit trips, 20 walk trips, and 26 trips by other modes.
-During the p.m. peak hour, the proposed project would generate an estimated 28 person trips, consisting of 10 person trips by auto (nine vehicle trips accounting for vehicle occupancy data for this census tract), 10 transit trips, three walk trips, and four trips by other modes.
+Localized trip generation of the proposed project was calculated using a trip-based analysis and information in the 2002 Transportation Impacts Analysis Guidelines for Environmental Review (SF Guidelines) developed by the San Francisco Planning Department.
+The proposed project would generate an estimated 391 person trips (inbound and outbound) on a weekday daily basis, consisting of 242 person trips by auto, 75 transit trips, 49 walk trips, and 25 trips by other modes.
+During the p.m. peak hour, the proposed project would generate an estimated 23 trips by auto, seven transit trips, three walk trips, and one by other modes.